BohaoSuCC/BohaoSuCC/README.md

 ### Hi there 👋

+Voila!
+I'm Bohao Su!
+I'm currently pursuing a Master degree of Science in Urban Spatial Science at University College London!

 <!--
 **BohaoSuCC/BohaoSuCC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-Hi!
-I'm Bohao Su!
-I'm currently pursuing a Master degree of Science in Urban Spatial Science at University College London!

 - 🔭 I’m currently working on ...